chordify/redis-schema/README.md

 Not all methods of `Value` may make sense for all data types, or not all methods may be practically implementable.
-In such casses, it's acceptable to fill the definition with an `error` message.
+In such cases, it's acceptable to fill the definition with an `error` message.

 For example, the `Record` type defined by `redis-schema` does not support reading/writing whole records because that would require more type-level